 If you're making plans to sell your home, you don't want to add a wet bar just for the value.
 You won't get out as much as you put in.
 However, if you already have one or want one for personal use, they can be a great asset when it comes time to sell.

-If you’re thinking about selling, contact a Clever Partner Agent.
+If you're thinking about selling, contact a Clever Partner Agent.
 They can help you price your home and advertise the unique features that will help it sell quickly for top dollar.
-Even better, you keep more of your profit because a Partner Agent charges a low flat fee of $3,000 or 1% if the home sells over $350,000.
+Even better, you keep more of your profit because a Partner Agent charges a low listing fee of 1.5% ($3,000 minimum).

 Interested in learning more?
 Reach out to Clever today!